coldbox-modules/cbpayments/readme.md

-`cbPayments` - The Coldbox Payments and Subscription Processing Module
+`cbpayments` - The Coldbox Payments and Subscription Processing Module